michaelkolesidis/emoji-minesweeper/README.md

 ![Stats](./screenshots/stats.png)

 In order to keep track of how good (or bad) you are doing the game keeps your stats.
 To open the stats modal click on the *Stats* button.
 Stats include metrics such as games played, games won, percentage of wins, best time and best moves and are kept separately for each level.
 Don't worry if you are not doing that well, as you can always clear your data by clicking on the *Clear Data* button, located inside the stats modal.
+You can also toggle the stats modal by pressing the *S* key.

 ![New Record](./screenshots/new_record.png)